-Courtney Pasterchick, aka Picasso Snow, is a graduate of the University of Tampa who pursues her love for mural art by painting murals full-time.
+Courtney Pasterchick is a graduate of the University of Tampa who pursues her love for mural art by painting murals full-time.
 She loves figure painting because it shows how truly beautiful the body is and has helped her grow as an artist.
-She believes it is important to improve every day and knows that there is so much room for growth and art.
+She believes it is important to improve daily and knows there is so much room for growth and art.

 Courtney Pasterchick is a mural artist and oil painter based in Tampa, Florida.
 Pasterchick started to enjoy drawing and painting at a very young age; however, she started taking it seriously in high school and decided to study fine art at the University of Tampa and later graduate with her BFA in 2021.
 Since then, she has been working full-time as a mural artist and oil painter.
 Pasterchick talks about her unique background as a person who studied figure painting for four years; she discusses how so much goes into painting the human body, from understanding the anatomy of the school and her muscles to understanding the color theory in order to make skin tones correctly.
 She says because of her background in figure painting, she is able to see how beautiful the human body is and that it is something to be proud of.

 When I asked what her biggest mistake was, the artist talked about how she regrets not taking a business course while she was in college.
 She has been taken advantage of by business owners when doing her murals, it was important for her to learn the hard way how to be a professional businesswoman while also being an artist.
 Running a business at such a young age, 23, is not an easy task, but she is learning every day and is involved in a great community of artists that help her when she’s stuck.